qnmu/gitskills/README.md

 # gitskills
+## remark
-Creating a new branck is quick AND simple.
+* Creating a new branck is quick AND simple.
-Git is a free software
+* Git is a free software